 When your family is getting ready to cheer on your favorite team when a big sports game is on TV, don’t forget to make plans for how to support your dog during game day gatherings.
-With a little preparation, you’ll be able to keep your dog happy and safe while you root for your favorite football or baseball teams!
+With a little preparation, you’ll be able to keep your dog happy and safe while you root for your favorite teams!

 Don’t Pass the Snacks

 One of the big risks to dogs at big game parties is the snacks.
 Unfortunately, most of the foods that we enjoy eating during Big Game parties are dangerous for our dogs.
-Some of these foods are outright toxic for dogs.
+Some of these foods can be outright toxic for dogs.

-- Chicken wings
+- Chicken wings.

-- Macadamia nuts
+- Macadamia nuts.

-- Fried chicken
+- Fried chicken.

 Watch Your Glass